Commando System (South Africa): Commando system structure in the UDF, SADF and SANDF

-In 1912, the commandos were reformed alongside the Active Citizen Force as part of the Union Defence Force.
+In 1912, the commandos were reformed alongside the Active Citizen Force as part of the Union Defence Force and South African Defence Force.
 This system was in operation until in February 2003.

 By 1912, however previous Commando members could join shooting associations.
 By 1940, such commandos were under control of the National Reserve of Volunteers.

 These commandos were formally reactivated by 1948.

 Cell organisation

 Each community was divided up into smaller more manageable sections called cells.
 Each cell comprised a number of farmers and or households, depending on the size of the area and dispersion of the area's inhabitants.
 Cell members were in contact with each other by means of telephone or a radio system (Marnet) which served as a backup communication system in the event of the telephone lines being out of order.
 Alternative communication systems were therefore a vital element of the protection plan of any cell.
 The cell members would have a communication link with their cell leader (who was elected by the members) who, in turn, had a communication link with the local police station.
 This ensured quick reaction by the police in the event of an attack.
 The cell leader could notify the local Commando if a stronger force was required.

 This process of communication was time-consuming and, therefore, the members of a cell would be able to protect themselves and rely on support from neighbours and other members of the cell to ensure immediate response in an emergency.
 For this reason a cell would plan for certain contingencies before they happen.
 The local Commando would assist the cells with drawing up contingency plans.

 "The farmer-commandos receive a few weekends of training as army reservists and are each given an assault rifle.
 When they respond to an incident, the police do, too.
 But the police force is stretched thin in farm areas, trying to cover vast areas with few officers or vehicles.
 The farmers often get there much sooner."

 The retirement age of members of the commandos was 65 although it could be extended to 75 years.